Analysis of A Spatially Inhomogeneous Stochastic Partial Differential Equation Epidemic Model: Introduction

 The epidemic models (compartment models), in which the density functions are spatially homogeneous were introduced in 1927 by Kermack and McKendrick in \cite{Kermach, KM1}.
 The main idea is to partition the population into susceptible, infected, and recovered classes.
 The dynamics of these classes are given by a system of deterministic differential equations.
 One of the classical models takes the form

 where $S(t)$, $I(t)$, $R(t)$ are the densities of susceptible, infected, and recovered populations, respectively.
 In the above, $\Lambda$ is the recruitment rate of the population; $\mu_S,\mu_I,\mu_R$ are the death rates of susceptible, infected and recovered individuals, respectively; $\alpha$ is the infection rate and $r$ is the recovery rate.
 To simplify the study, it has been noted that the dynamics of recovered individuals have no effect on the disease transmission dynamics.
 Thus, following the usual practice, the recovered individuals are removed from the formulation henceforth.
 The SIR models are known to be useful and suited for such diseases as rubella, whooping cough, measles, smallpox, etc. It has also been well recognized that random effect is not avoidable and a population is often subject to random disturbances.
 Thus, much effort has also been devoted to the investigation of stochastic epidemic models.
 One popular approach is adding stochastic noise perturbations to the above deterministic models.
-In recent years, resurgent attention has been devoted to analyzing and designing controls of infectious diseases for host populations; see \cite{All07,BS,Britton,DDN18, DN17, GC,Kor, WZ,Wilkinson} and the references therein.
+In recent years, resurgent attention has been devoted to analyzing and designing controls of infectious diseases for host populations; see \cite{All07,BS,Britton,DDN18, DN17, HDAN, GC,Kor, WZ,Wilkinson} and references therein.

 For the deterministic models, studying the systems from a dynamic system point of view, certain threshold-type results have been found.
 In accordance with the threshold, the population tends to the disease-free equilibrium or approaches an endemic equilibrium under certain conditions.
 It has been a long-time effort to find the critical threshold value for the corresponding stochastic systems.
-A close caption of the system using critical threshold was done very recently in \cite{DNDY16}, in which sufficient and almost necessary conditions were found using the idea of Lyapunov exponent so that the asymptotic behavior of the system has been completely classified.
-Such idea can also be found in the work \cite{DNY16} for related problems.
+A characterization of the systems using critical threshold was done very recently in \cite{DNDY16,DN18, HN18, HNY18}, in which sufficient and almost necessary conditions were obtained using the idea of Lyapunov exponent so that the asymptotic behavior of the system has been completely classified.
+Such idea can also be found in the work \cite{DNY16, NY17} for related problems.

 From another angle, it has been widely recognized that there should be spatial dependence in the model, which will better reflect the spacial variations.
 In the spatially inhomogeneous case, the epidemic reaction-diffusion system takes the form